rDybing/logDMM/README.md

 ## Build

 Will require libusb-1.0 or newer installed on the system.
-For Windows (or Mac) builds, please reference the guide from the gousb library README:
+For Mac and Windows builds, please reference the guide from the gousb library README:

 https://github.com/google/gousb